Irrfan Khan: Indian actor dies at 53 after battle with cancer | DW | 29.04.2020

 The Bollywood star was one of the first Indian actors to make a real mark in Western cinema and had appeared in several Hollywood pictures, including "Life of Pi" and "The Namesake."

-Indian fimstar Irrfan Khan has died at the age of 53, his publicist said on Wednesday.
+Indian filmstar Irrfan Khan has died at the age of 53, his publicist said on Wednesday.
 He had suffered a prolonged battle with cancer.

 "Irrfan was a strong soul, someone who fought till the very end and always inspired everyone who came close to him," his publicist said in a statement.